 Automation design (RIA)

-SD systems, BMS, room control, control engineering, SCADA and operational systems designed for actual operation.
+SD systems, BMS, room control, control engineering, SCADA, and operational systems designed for real-world operation.

-A building with properly engineered technical systems but faulty automation uses more energy than a building with well-engineered automation and average technical systems.
-Automation is what ties the installations together — and it deserves its own design, not a side effect of the HVAC delivery.
+A building with sound technical systems but poor automation will often use more energy than one with average systems and well-engineered automation.
+Automation ties the installations together — it deserves its own design, not an afterthought to the HVAC delivery.

 What we design

-- SD systems and BMS with sequence descriptions, not just point lists
+- SD systems and BMS with full sequence descriptions, not just point lists

-- Control engineering: PI/PID design, cascade control, demand-based control
+- Control engineering: PI/PID design and tuning, cascade control, and demand-based strategies

-- SCADA and centralized operational monitoring for portfolios
+- SCADA and centralised operational monitoring for portfolios

-- Integration with energy metering, EOS and overarching ESG reporting
+- Integration with energy metering, EOS, and portfolio-level ESG reporting

 Deliverables

-- Functional descriptions for each subsystem and the interaction between systems
+- Functional descriptions for each subsystem and system-to-system interactions

-- Functional testing and follow-up during the operational phase
+- Functional testing and follow-up through the operational phase

 Why it matters

-- 60–80 % of energy deviations in new buildings are due to faults in the automation, not the technical systems
+- 60–80 % of energy deviations in new buildings stem from automation faults, not the technical systems

-- The operator gets a system that can be operated without specialist expertise
+- Operators get a system that can be run without specialist expertise

-- The owner gets a system that can report data directly into ESG systems
+- Owners get a system that can feed data directly into ESG systems